Graduate Courses & Programs

 General Interest Studies

-Educators and professionals looking to take graduate courses without committing to a full degree program can apply as general interest students at any time—there are no enrollment deadlines.
+Educators and professionals looking to take graduate courses without committing to a full degree program can apply as general interest students at any time—there are no enrollment deadlines (subject to approval by the School of Education).

 If you later decide to pursue a Master of Education degree, you may transfer up to 9 credits from courses completed as a general interest student.